zigotica/tumblr-full-backup/readme.md

 tumblr-full-backup
 ==================

-Export the post and images from your tumblr blog, or post and images from your [liked posts](https://www.tumblr.com/likes) in Tumblr.
+Export the post, images, and videos from your tumblr blog, or from your [liked posts](https://www.tumblr.com/likes) in Tumblr.
 Heavily inspired by, mmmmm, ripped off from [tumblr-photo-export](https://github.com/javierarce/tumblr-photo-export/)

 ## Dependencies